Borsuk-Ulam type theorems for metric spaces: Space of cycles and the proof of Theorem

 We have to check whether this map is continuous in $y$ and $t$.
 If the preimage $f^{-1}(y)$ changes by ``annihilating'' a pair points or ``creating'' a pair of points, the components of $h_t(y)$ are also ``annihilated'' or ``created'' pairwise (here we use the $\mathbb Z_2$-equivariance of the short path map and its behavior over the diagonal).

+Let us explain the words ``created'' and ``annihilated''.
+For generic smooth $f : X\to Y$, let $S_1\subset Y$ be the set of special values of $f$, which has codimension at least $1$.
+Let the set $S_2\subset S_1$ correspond to the singularities of $f$ more complicated than folds.
+For generic smooth $f$, the set $S_2$ has codimension at least $2$ in $Y$ and its preimage $f^{-1}(S_2)$ has codimension at least $2$ in $X$.
+We may ignore $S_2$ in the reasoning with the fundamental class of $X$ or $Y$, because the homology is not affected by codimension $2$ changes.
+The space $Y\setminus S_2$ remains connected from dimension considerations whenever $Y$ was connected.
+Now we see that when the point $y$ travels in $Y\setminus S_2$, the graph $G_y$ may only change when $y$ crosses a fold singularity and some two vertices of the graph are ``created'' or ``annihilated''.

-If the parameter $t$ approaches $0$ then $h_t$ approaches $f^c$, because in every $f^{-1}(y)$ we have an even number of points with even multiplicities $c_x$, so in the expression of $h_t$ we approach every point $x\in f^{-1}(y)$ (such that $c_x=1$) odd number of times.
+If the parameter $t$ approaches $0$ then $h_t$ approaches $f^c$, because in every $f^{-1}(y)$ we have an even number of points with odd multiplicities $c_x$, so in the expression of $h_t$ we approach every point $x\in f^{-1}(y)$ (such that $c_x$ is odd) odd number of times.
 If $t$ approaches $1$ the points $s(x_1, x_2)(t/2)$ and $s(x_2, x_1)(t/2)$ tend to ``annihilate'' (and do ``annihilate'' at $t=1$), and therefore $h_1$ maps the whole $Y$ to zero cycle.
 Thus the proof is complete.

-\begin{rem} In~\cite{kar2011} a simplified version of the reasoning in~\cite{grom2010}, in the particular case of the problem of probability of covering by a simplex, was presented, which avoids an explicit use of the space of (co)cycles.
-In the above proof a similar trick is also possible in the following way: Assume the map $f$ to be generic (or even piece-wise linear).
-Then for any $y\in Y$ consider the finite set $f^{-1}(y)$ and the full graph ($1$-dimensional complex) $G_y$ on the vertices $f^{-1}(y)$.
-Denote the union of these full graphs over $y\in Y$ by $G_f$.
-With some natural topology it can be interpreted as an abstract chain (in piece-wise linear case it can be made rigorous) with boundary $\partial G_f = X = \bigcup_{y\in Y} f^{-1}(y)$ (here we use the even degree of $f$).
-If any edge of $G_y\subset G_f$ can be realized in $X$ (for example, using a short path map) then $G_f$ is mapped to $X$ continuously.
-So $G_f$ becomes an $(n+1)$-dimensional chain in $C_{n+1}(X; \mathbb F_2)$ with boundary $\partial G_f = [X]$ mod $2$.
-But the fundamental class of $X$ mod $2$ cannot vanish, which is a contradiction. \end{rem}
+\begin{remark} In~\cite{kar2011} a simplified version of the reasoning in~\cite{gromov2010}, in the particular case of the problem of probability of covering by a simplex, was presented, which avoids an explicit use of the space of (co)cycles.
+In the above proof a similar trick is also possible in the following way.

+Assume that the map $f : X\to Y$ is generic in a certain sense.
+For example, when $X$ is triangulated and $Y$ is $\mathbb R^n$ then $f$ may be thought of as a generic PL map.
+Then for any $y\in Y$ consider the finite set $f^{-1}(y)$ and the complete graph ($1$-dimensional complex) $G_y$ on the vertices $f^{-1}(y)$.
+Denote the union of these complete graphs over $y\in Y$ by $G_f$.
+With some natural topology (starting with the topology of $X\times Y$) $G_f$ can be interpreted as an abstract chain (in PL case this can be made rigorous by endowing $G_f$ a CW structure).

+The boundary of $G_f$ module $2$ and modulo codimension $2$ is not generated by the only condimension $2$ singularity of $f$, the fold (in PL case a fold is the situation when the two top dimensional faces $\sigma$ and $\tau$ are mapped to the one side of the image of there common codimension $1$ face $\rho$), which roughly corresponds to what is called ``creation'' and ``annihilation'' above.
+The remaining part of the boundary of $G_f$ modulo $2$ is $\partial G_f = \bigcup_{x\in X} \deg_{G_{f(x)}} x$.
+Under the assumption that the degree of $f$ is even, we conclude that generically a vertex of $G_y$ has odd degree, and therefore $\partial G_f = \bigcup_{x\in X} x$ modulo $2$.